-Walt Disney World will celebrate its 50th anniversary in 2021.
+Walt Disney World celebrated its 50th anniversary in 2021.
 That’s 50 years of attractions, restaurants, and resorts that are full of history and hidden gems.

 We’ve touched on fun facts inside the theme parks, and now we’re heading to the hotels!
 First Fun Fact: There are over 25 Disney World resorts located onsite.
 That doesn’t even include hotels located at Disney Springs!
 These resorts were built by some of the most imaginative engineers of our time.
 Naturally, there are a lot of interesting details and historical moments that happened in the hotels!